About the Pupil Premium Grant

 Free School Meals Eligibilty Checker

 If you think that your child might be eligible for the Pupil Premium Grant, please follow the link below.
 The School Office will be happy to support (in confidence) if this would be helpful.
-Thank you.

 Visit Free School Meals Eligibilty Checker